moneymanagerex/android-money-manager-ex/Sync-ToDo.md

-- [X] move pref url and user into remote url (database metafile)
+* [x] Move preference URL and user into remote URL (database metafile)
-- [ ] move check of isSyncCloud into metafile
+* [ ] Move `isSyncCloud` check into the metafile
-- [ ] add ability to change from remotefile to remoteserver (so any actual db can be moved into mmex-sync)
+* [ ] Add the ability to switch from remote file to remote server (so any actual DB can be migrated to mmex-sync)
-- [ ] add welcome message and instruction for subscription or setup pocketbase server
+* [ ] Add a welcome message and instructions for subscription or PocketBase server setup
-- [ ] introduce Abstract Calss so SyncManager can refer to ISyncClient and pocketbaseclient implements method
+* [ ] Introduce an Abstract Class so `SyncManager` can reference `ISyncClient`, and implement it via `PocketBaseClient`
-- [ ] rename pocbketbasesetupactivity into cloydsync and add service type (for now fixed to pocketbase)
+* [ ] Rename `PocketBaseSetupActivity` to `CloudSyncActivity` and add a service type (currently fixed to PocketBase)
-- [ ] ensure that opening a new DB will clear all sync info
+* [ ] Ensure that opening a new DB clears all sync information
-- [ ] ability to reopen from hisotry will resore all info (and ask for password)
+* [ ] Allow reopening from history to restore all information (and prompt for password)
+* [ ] Design a new layout with instructions and a link to the documentation